 Manifest specific checks are validated in coordination with boxes,

-Selection Set , Switching Set, Presentation profile etc,
+Selection Set, Switching Set, Presentation profile etc.,

 Encrypted content specific checks, Aligned Switching Set checks etc.

-Cross-CMAF Track checks are validated (eg. Identical boxes in all Tracks).
+Cross-CMAF Track checks are validated (e.g. Identical boxes in all Tracks).

 Each of the processing green blocks may generate conformance error messages that are provided to the user.
 Only if none of the blocks generate any error, the content is conforming to the specific DASH/CMAF profile.